spekarchik/PouchAndPaper/MOD_README.md

 - 🧱 Farm-themed builds

 When broken, they drop all contents and the sack itself.

-### 🌱 Seed Pouches — now placeable blocks with real functionality

-Seed pouches are no longer just items — they are now **placeable blocks** that act as **mini seed containers**.
-When placed in the world, a pouch can store up to **60 seeds**, not counting the 4 used to craft it.
-You can fill it by:
-- inserting compatible seeds directly, or
-- right-clicking it with another pouch of the same type (which converts into seeds inside the block).

-Pouches can now be used for **organizing farms**, **decorating storage areas**, or **quickly planting seeds** during gardening.
-Breaking a pouch block will drop both the pouch and all stored seeds.
-You can withdraw seeds in portions of 4 by right-clicking with an empty hand or a non-seed item.

 ### 🔥 Burnt Paper Block — natural and dangerous